sumitsengupta/Azure-VM-Blob-Fuse/README.md

 Map an azure storage blob container to a Linux VM.
-On prem, any cloude or from my favourite [WSL2!](https://docs.microsoft.com/en-us/windows/wsl/)
+On prem, any cloude or from my favourite [WSL2!](https://docs.microsoft.com/en-us/windows/wsl/).

-Make a blobffuse temporary file for improved performance following [this](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux)
+First make a blobfuse temporary file for improved performance following [this](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux) instruction.
-In Azure VM, /mnt is on ephemeral disk so you have to run this on every reboot.
+Remember i Azure VM, /mnt is on ephemeral disk so you have to run this on every reboot.
 Fill up your unux user and group below.

 ```